aceeric/ociregistry/README.md

 - [Kubernetes Considerations](#kubernetes-considerations)
 - [Administrative REST API](#administrative-rest-api)

-## Main Branch Changes
+## Main Branch Changes April 2025

 The main branch implements substantial changes from prior releases.
 I am still testing and will soon tag with a new release.
 The changes are:

-1. Implemented a CLI using [urfave/cli](https://github.com/urfave/cli) and so the command line structure is completely new.
+1. Implemented a CLI using [urfave/cli](https://github.com/urfave/cli), so the command line structure is completely new.
 2. The server supports background cache pruning (while the server is running) and improves command line pruning of the file system (when the server isn't running).
 3. Replaced the Google Crane library with my own [Image Puller](https://github.com/aceeric/imgpull) library for pulling images from the upstream registries.
 4. Added the ability to supply full configuration from a config file (`--config-file`), the command line, or both.
 5. Added the `--air-gapped` flag so that in the air gap the server does not reach out to the upstream if an image is requested but not cached.
-6. Added a minimalist administrative REST API to get information about the in-mem cache, and perform ad-hoc pruning against the running server.
+6. Added a lean administrative REST API to get information about the in-memory cache, and perform ad-hoc pruning against the running server.
 Only accessible via `curl` for now.

 **Important about pruning:**